 Yvette Rodriguez coordinates ELITE.
 She also is available for individual meetings with students in engineering for additional advising and support.

-ACES Study Rooms are drop-in weekly services facilitated by peer mentors — typically junior or senior engineering majors — in a welcoming and friendly learning environment.
-You’ll work collaboratively with peer mentors on homework and gain extra help and support.
+- ACES Study Rooms are drop-in weekly services facilitated by peer mentors—typically junior or senior engineering majors—in a welcoming and friendly learning environment.
+You’ll work collaboratively to study course concepts and homework.